Course: Genocide and Group Hostility

 Individual states, humanitarian and legal entities, and the international community at large each have a different role in preventing atrocity crimes.
 Even so, it is often difficult to reach a consensus on when to intervene, as well as what counts as legitimate intervention at all.

-The question of who is supposed to prevent atrocities, and when their intervention is deemed necessary, has been answered by the R2P norm through a hierarchy of intervention.
-As outlined in the norm, in order of priority, prevention and intervention should be done by:
+The question of who is supposed to prevent atrocities, and when their intervention is deemed necessary, has been addressed by the R2P doctrine through a hierarchy of intervention.
+As outlined in the doctrine, in order of priority, prevention and intervention should be attempted by:

 - Country where atrocities are about to happen/are happening